colosseum-wiot/colosseumcli-public/README.md

 # colosseumcli
-Quick access to colosseumcli files

-How to install:
+## How to install:

-# Run the following commands to install the ColossemCLI prereqs package:
+- Install prerequisites:
-`cd ./colosseum_cli_prereqs/`
+  - `cd ./colosseum_cli_prereqs/`

-`./install_prereqs.sh`
+  - `./install_prereqs.sh`

-# Note: some packages can not be installed concurrently -- repeat the install until there are no errors.
-Run the following commands to install the ColosseumCLI:
-`tar xzvf colosseumcli-X.X.X.tar.gz`

-`cd colosseumcli-X.X.X`
+  - `cd ..`
+- Install colosseumcli:

-`python3 setup.py install`
+  - `python3 setup.py install`

-# Verify ColosseumCLI by entering the following commands:
-`colosseumcli --version`
+- Verify colosseumcli installation:

-# You should see as output: "colosseumcli X.X.X"
+  - `colosseumcli --version`.
+You should see as output similar to: "colosseumcli X.X.X"
-`colosseumcli --help`

-# You should see as output a list of all colosseumcli commands.
+  - `colosseumcli --help`.
+You should see as output a list of all colosseumcli commands.